relief-melone/limitpromises/README.md

 ### isRunning
 Tells you if this promise is running at the moment

-### launchPromise
-is Pending as long as this promise has not been started at the moment

-### promiseFunc
+### result
-the function where your value will be in after the promise is resolved
+The Promise where your result will end up in

 ### resolveLaunchPromise
 Can be executed to manually start the Promise